Adambean/gitlab-ce-ldap-sync/README.md

 #### server

 This sub-section configures how to connect to your LDAP server.
-Most of this follows [Symfony's LDAP component](https://symfony.com/doc/current/components/ldap.html).

 ##### host *(string)*